2026 Sale Hours

 Please note: If you have friends arriving later than you or parking the car, they will be given a wristband number at the time of their arrival, not yours.
 This system makes the waiting process fair for everyone, and we appreciate your cooperation.

-If you leave the area and return after your group has entered the building, you may go into the sale with the next group that’s admitted.
+If you leave the area and return after your group has entered the building, you can enter the sale as soon as you arrive.

 Going through the Sale